neepapandya23/vehicle_reg_number/README.md

 2. Fed that number to car valuation website and do detail car search.
 2. Compare the output returned by the car valuation website with given car_output.txt

+Aim: Covert both input and output sources into dictionary(key : value) format so comparision between both dictionaries can made into key : value format.

-Description: this script will enter into car valuation website:https://www.confused.com, fed number to car valuation website which is extracted from given input file and do comparison with given output file.
+Description: This script will enter into car valuation website:https://www.confused.com, fed number to car valuation website which is extracted from given input file and do comparison with given output file.

 Step1: Extract vehicle registration number from given input file:"car_input.txt" and store into "find_vehicle.txt".